denyhosts/denyhosts/documentation/README-Installation-Debian-Buster.txt

 # The auth.log file is not always completed following an identification attempt by SSH, but, Denyhosts is based on this file!
 sudo apt install rsyslog
+sudo systemctl restart rsyslog
+# Check if the /var/log/auth.log file exists to allow DenyHosts to restart :
+cd /var/log
+ls
+# If it does not exist, create it :
+sudo touch /var/log/auth.log

 # Install the following python packages and modules:
 sudo apt-get install python